kennyyu/a-star-search/README.md

 	*	Add an equality function pointer to list

 	*	Add a free_items function to all data structures to optionally free the items

+	*	changed linkedqueue -> listqueue (to follow the convention heappriorityqueue)

-	*	Implement treeset (with binary search trees) and hashset (with hash tables)
+	*	Implement hashset (with hash tables)

 	* 	Implement treemap and hashmap with sets.

-	*	Implement Set with Dictionaries

 	*	Algorithms (Sorts, Graph algorithms)

+*	Documentation

+	*	Find an automatic C documentation generator, or manually add docs

+	*	Or write a script and use regular expressions to parse

 INSTALL
 =======